tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Offer Decisioning Engine/Exercise3-DecisionRules.md

 ## Create a ”Loan Eligibility” Decision Rule using a Profile Attribute

-1. Go to the Rules tab, then click `Create rule`.
+1. Go to the Rules tab within Decision Management -> Components, then click `Create rule`.

     ![Demo](images/create_rule.png)